 - Register for courses: Continuing education students must be enrolled at least half time (six credits) each semester to be eligible for federal financial aid.

 Continuing education students must be enrolled at least half time each semester to be eligible for federal financial aid.
 Pell Grant-eligible students may be eligible for a Pell Grant only if less than half-time status.

 - Students who are registered for six credits for the fall semester and six credits for the spring semester are considered and awarded as half time.

 - Students who are registered for 12 credits for the fall semester and 12 credits for the spring semester are considered and awarded as full time.

-- Students who are registered for three credits in the first summer session must be registered for at least six credits in the spring semester to be eligible for financial aid.
+- Students who are registered for three credits in the summer session must be registered for at least six credits in the spring and summer semester to be eligible for summer federal student loans.

 Satisfactory Academic Progress

-A cumulative GPA of 2.0 is required to receive financial aid.
-Students whose cumulative GPA falls below 2.0 in any given semester are considered to be on academic probation for the following semester.
-In order to be eligible for financial aid during this period, students must send a letter of appeal to the director of financial aid to request consideration to receive a probationary semester of financial aid.
-If approved, students will receive one additional semester of financial aid if they meet the other qualifications.
+A cumulative GPA of 2.0 and successful completion of 67% of cumulative attempted credits is required to receive financial aid.
+Students whose cumulative GPA falls below 2.0 or who complete less than 67% of cumulative credits at the end of any given academic year will be placed on academic probation for the following semester.
+To be eligible for financial aid during this period, students must send a letter of appeal to the director of financial aid to request consideration to receive a probationary semester of financial aid.
+If approved, students will receive one additional semester of financial aid if they meet other qualifications.

-If you wish to decline or reduce any part of your loan, you must complete the financial aid award change form.
-Or you may notify your counselor in writing or from your Salve Regina email address, and we will adjust your loan accordingly.
+If you wish to decline or reduce any part of your loan, you must complete a financial aid award change form or notify your financial aid counselor using your Salve Regina email address.